 Evidence-based dementia education: Advancing best practice using a not-for-profit social enterprise model.
 Boucher, P., Schindel Martin, L., McLelland, V.C.
 (2017).
 Oral presentation at the 19th Biennial Conference of the Canadian Gerontological Nursing Association (CGNA), Ottawa, ON.

 Bathing in a Dementia Context

-Coming in 2021!
+Coming in late 2021!
 The GPA Bathing Program.

 Bathing represents one of the most intimate activities of daily living in persons living with dementia, requiring assistance from caregivers.
 A person-centred approach, embedded in the principles of GPA, conceptualizes bathing as a pleasant experience and results in decreased responsive behaviours.
 Learn more about our purpose, process, results and conclusions from the integration of evidence and stakeholder feedback informing our latest dementia-care program, currently in development.

 Professional Practice Development: GPA Bathing eLearning Improved Staff Confidence for Person-Centred Bathing Care.
 McLelland, V.C.1, Bliss, M.1, Penko, M.2, Tsokas, M.3, O’Leary, J.1, & Schindel Martin, L.4 (1Advanced Gerontological Education, 2St.
 Joseph’s Healthcare Hamilton, 3University Health Network –